Confirmed Nedbank Cup Fixture Details: Kaizer Chiefs and Orlando Pirates to play in Johnnesburg | Goal.com

-Confirmed Nedbank Cup Fixture Details: Kaizer Chiefs and Orlando Pirates to play in Johnnesburg
+Confirmed Nedbank Cup Fixture Details: Kaizer Chiefs and Orlando Pirates to play in Johannesburg

 TS Galaxy, the National First Division (NFD) outfit that engineered one of the biggest upsets in the Nedbank Cup history, will kick-off the latest edition of the #NedbankCup2020 when they face last year’s semi-finalists Chippa United on Wednesday, 05 February 2020.